Tests

 Our assay for Human Faecal Pancreatic Elastase-1 is performed on our own patients to check for chronic pancreatitis.
 We are also able to offer this test to other hospitals.

 We have been researching improvements in the performance of the test and are also involved with a clinical study looking at patients diagnosed some time ago to check that they should be on supplements.
+The results of this work now mean that we can give a result on samples that previously we needed to ask for repeat samples for.

-Download information leaflet:
+Download information leaflet here

 Test: